dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 If you are working on your own machine, make sure that the following libraries are installed:
 - NLTK or SpaCy, for tokenization
 - PyTorch, for building and training the models
-- Matplotlib, for the visualizations in the last step (optional)
+- Optional: Matplotlib and scikit-learn, for the embedding visualization in the last step

 Download and extract the following zip file, which contains three text files.
 The files have been created from Wikipedia articles converted into raw text, with all Wiki markup removed.